Loch Eil Outward Bound railway station

 Loch Eil Outward Bound railway station is a railway station on the northern bank of Loch Eil in the Highland region of Scotland.
 This station is on the West Highland Line, between Corpach and Locheilside, sited 4 mi 20 chain from Banavie Junction, near Fort William.
 ScotRail, who manage the station, operate all services.

 History

-This station opened by British Rail in May 1985.
+This station opened by British Rail on 6 May 1985.
 Its name refers to the nearby Outward Bound centre that the station was built to serve.